ubolonton/emacs-module-rs/guide/src/overview.md

 `emacs-module-rs` provides high-level Rust binding and tools to write Emacs's dynamic modules.
 It is easy to use if you know either Rust or Emacs.

-It currently supports stable Rust, Emacs 25/26, macOS, and Linux.
+It currently supports stable Rust, Emacs 25/26, macOS/Linux.

+## Known issues

-**Note**: There seems to be a bug with Emacs 26 on Ubuntu 16.04 (Xenial) that prevents it from loading any dynamic modules (even those written in C).
-See [issue #2](https://github.com/ubolonton/emacs-module-rs/issues/1).
+There is a bug (see [issue #1](https://github.com/ubolonton/emacs-module-rs/issues/1)) with Emacs 26 on Linux that prevents it from loading any dynamic modules (even those written in C), if:
+- Emacs is built without thread support.
+- The OS is Ubuntu 16.04 (Xenial).

 ## Setting up